ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The parameters of this message consist of the following:

-- messageType REQUIRED urn:ietf:satp:msgtype:lock-assert-msg.
+- messageType REQUIRED: urn:ietf:satp:msgtype:lock-assert-msg.

 - sessionId REQUIRED: A unique identifier chosen earlier by the client in the Initialization Request Message.

 - transferContextId REQUIRED: A unique identifier used to identify the current transfer session at the application layer.

-- lockAssertionClaimFormat REQUIRED.
-The format of the claim.
+- lockAssertionClaimFormat REQUIRED: The format of the claim.

-- lockAssertionClaim REQUIRED.
-The lock assertion claim or statement by the client.
+- lockAssertionClaim REQUIRED: The lock assertion claim or statement by the client.

-- lockAssertionExpiration REQUIRED.
-The expiration date and time {{DATETIME}} of the lock or escrow upon the asset.
+- lockAssertionExpiration REQUIRED: The expiration date and time {{DATETIME}} of the lock or escrow upon the asset.

-- hashPrevMessage REQUIRED.
-The hash of the previous message.
+- hashPrevMessage REQUIRED: The hash of the previous message.

 Example: